 If you haven’t taken the children to see “Polar Express” yet, there’s still time.
 The holiday movie is showing at the Maritime Aquarium IMAX in Norwalk through January 3.

 Based on the 1986 Caldecott Award-winning book, the animated film follows a young boy as he boards a magical train taking him and other children to Santa’s North Pole headquarters.
-Academy Award viagra without a prescription canada winning actor Tom Hanks provides the voice for the mysterious train conductor as well as four other characters.
+Academy Award winning actor Tom Hanks provides the voice for the mysterious train conductor as well as four other characters.
 “Polar Express” also features the music of Josh Groban and the Academy Award nominated song, “Believe.”
 And, viewed in 3D IMAX, it’s said you’ll feel as you if can “reach out and touch the snowflakes!”

 For show times visit the Maritime Aquarium website.
 And for more details on the movie or the book visit Warner Brother’s Polar Express site.